"Turkish rug materials - wool, silk or cotton. Which one is the best buy?"

-If you think your eye is not trained enough to discern the different types of materials, don't worry, when you go to a Turkish rug demonstration, you will get a good training and to get there it is best to take one of the tours that combines both Ephesus sightseeing and shopping.
+If you think your eye is not trained enough to discern the different types of materials, don't worry, when you go to a rug demonstration, you will get a good training and to get there it is best to take one of the tours that combines both Ephesus sightseeing and shopping.

 There will be so many rugs unrolled right in front of your eyes, you will soon start discerning the differences in the thickness of the pile, finesse of the tessels, the warmth of cooling effect...all products of different materials used.

-This category can be divided ino two subcategories:
+This category can be divided into two subcategories:

 1a) Turkish Kilim Rugs or flat-weaves: these are formed by horizontally passing a yarn of a particular color under the vertical yarns.
 They have no pile.